danilopiovani/task-manager-developer/README.md

 # Task List To-Do Application

-This is a full-stack Task List To-Do application built with TypeScript, demonstrating the implementation of CRUD operations on both the backend and frontend.
+This is a full-stack To-Do application built with TypeScript, demonstrating the implementation of CRUD operations on both the backend and frontend.
 The app includes a RESTful API for managing tasks and a React frontend for displaying and interacting with tasks.

 ## Table of Contents